ComputeCanada/molmodsim-md-theory-lesson-novice/reference.md

     *Effects of Temperature Control Algorithms on Transport Properties and Kinetics in Molecular Dynamics Simulations.*
     J Chem Theory Comput.
 2013;9: 2887–2899.  [doi:10.1021/ct400109a](http://dx.doi.org/10.1021/ct400109a)

+Dauber-Osguthorpe-2019
+:    Dauber-Osguthorpe P, Hagler AT.
+     *Biomolecular force fields: where have we been, where are we now, where do we need to go and how do we get there?* Journal of Computer-Aided Molecular Design.
+2019;33: 133–203. doi:10.1007/s10822-018-0111-4

 Grosfils-2009
 :    Grosfils P, Lutsko JF.
      *Dependence of the liquid-vapor surface tension on the range of interaction: a test of the law of corresponding states.*
      J Chem Phys.
 2009;130: 054703. [doi:10.1063/1.3072156](http://dx.doi.org/doi:10.1063/1.3072156)

+Hagler-2019
+:     Hagler AT.
+     *Force field development phase II: Relaxation of physics-based criteria… or inclusion of more rigorous physics into the representation of molecular energetics.* J Comput Aided Mol Des.
+2019;33: 205–264. [doi:10.1007/s10822-018-0134-x](http://dx.doi.org/doi:10.1007/s10822-018-0134-x)

 Huang-2014
 :     Huang K, García AE.